xoofx/xoofx.github.io/_posts/2020-03-21-stark-native-compiler.md

   - **Offset 24 and followings**: The string `u8` elements data coming from `Array<T>`.

 The metadata for `Type` are stored in a different location, and are all grouped together in a continuous block of memory.

+Having data streamed along the way of discovering code allow to colocate data where they are used.
+It doesn't give a strict optimal solution (again requiring PGO to make it effective) but it should be on average much better, specially when a method access a few constant objects that it is only using, the compiler will make a guarantee that these data are layout in memory in consecutive cache lines, which can be very effective!

 A careful reader could see that our object doesn't contain a GC Header.
 This is yet to be confirmed with the design of the memory manager, but I don't plan to have a GC header for managed objects.
 In .NET this is called ObjHeader (see [syncblk.h](https://github.com/dotnet/runtime/blob/master/src/coreclr/src/vm/syncblk.h)) which contains bits required by the GC as well as a potential pointer to a shadow object runtime called the `SyncBlock`.
 When you do a `lock(object)` it will create and access this shadow object at runtime or same if you start to call the default `Object.GetHashCode()`.
 This GC header is unfortunately an - awful - story/legacy coming from Java which is bringing lots of unnecessary runtime burden to our object (a pointer size + a potential shadow runtime object).
 As a breaking change and to improve runtime efficiency, we can completely remove that implementation details in Stark!